mindwarrior/Email-Admin/README.md

 # Email-Admin
-This an application for email accounts administration
+This is an application for email accounts administration